Bobcat Stadium (Montana State University): Bobcat Stadium

 The upgraded stadium has 17,777 seats, but capacity is routinely expanded through the use of standing room only areas and temporary bleachers in the north endzone.
 An attendance record of 20,767 was established during the 2012 season opener vs. Chadron State on August 30.
 Bobcat Stadium set a new record with 21,007 at the 2013 season opener against Monmouth on August 29.
 The record was further broken twice during the 2022 season, first in the season opener vs. McNeese State on September 4, then again in season finale against archrival Montana, when 22,047 attended the Brawl of the Wild with College GameDay also in town.

-The attendance record was broken twice more in the first month of the 2025 season, with 22,117 attending the home opener against South Dakota State on September 6, followed by 22,227 showing up for the contest against Eastern Washington on September 27.
+The attendance record was broken three times in the 2025 season, with 22,117 attending the home opener against South Dakota State on September 6, and 22,227 showing up for the contest against Eastern Washington on September 27.
+Attendance was first reported as 25,437 for the FCS Semifinals against Montana on December 20 but subsequent reporting from Bobcat Athletics set the official attendance at 22,227 tying the all-time record.

 The venue was further enhanced with floodlights through the use of donations obtained in the fall of 2011.
 Since 2012, MSU has had the capability to host night games and meet television broadcasting lighting requirements.